-After calculating $E{\nu}^{rec}$ and $\mathbf{Q}{rec}^2$ for each event, the data are binned in five $E{\nu}^{rec}$ bins: 0.5 to 1.0, 1.0 to 1.5, 1.5 to 2.0, 2.0 to 2.5, and greater than 2.5 GeV.
-The data are divided into $\mathbf{Q}^2$ bins each of width 0.1 (GeV/c).
-To ensure there are at least five events in each bin, the smaller number of events at higher $\mathbf{Q}^2$ are combined into a single bin.
+After calculating E{ν}^{rec} and Q{rec}^2 for each event, the data are binned in five E{ν}^{rec} bins: 0.5 to 1.0, 1.0 to 1.5, 1.5 to 2.0, 2.0 to 2.5, and greater than 2.5 GeV.
+The data are divided into Q^2 bins each of width 0.1 (GeV/c)2.
+To ensure there are at least five events in each bin, the smaller number of events at higher Q^2 are combined into a single bin.

 The expectation for the number of the events in each bin is computed for different values of the axial-vector mass and some systematic error parameters.
-Four free parameters describe the relative flux of incident neutrinos the different energy bins common to both data sets.
+Four free parameters describe the relative flux of incident neutrinos in the different energy bins common to both data sets.
 There is also one parameter for the absolute normalization which is common to both data sets.
 This parameter is relative to the data/MC normalization calculated using the nominal parameters and $M_A = 1.1$ GeV.
 There is a scaling factor for the number of non-QE events to account for the uncertainty in the cross section relative to QE interactions.
-Two parameters describe a combination of interaction model and detector effects: a migration from two-track to one-track events accounts for errors in tracking efficiency and final state interactions, another parameter models the amount of proton rescattering and is primarily a migration between the QE and nonQE enhanced two-track samples.
+Two parameters describe a combination of interaction model and detector effects: a migration from two-track to one-track events accounts for errors in tracking efficiency and final state interactions, another parameter models the amount of proton rescattering which has the primary effect of increasing the number of events in the two-track QE enhanced sample.